decody/vanilla-redux/README.md

-# vanilla-redux
+# Vanilla-Redux
-Vanilla Redux and React
+Vanilla-Redux and React-Redux